atet/virtual/README.md

 ### 6.4.
 Connect to Nextcloud server

 * You can now connect to the `nextcloud_container` by the Pi's IP address from your web browser to setup Nextcloud
-   * Reminder: you have erased the previous Nextcloud installation from the previous tutorial to start over
+   * Reminder: You have erased the previous Nextcloud installation from the previous tutorial to start over here
-   * Choose a username and password for the Nextcloud administrator account (can be the same as the previous tutorial)
+   * Username: admin
+   * Password: admin
    * Data Folder: Leave as default "/var/lib/nextcloud/data"
    * Database user: "ncuser"
    * Database password: "password"